gseridon/LumiMonitor/README.md

 The parts and components needed for this project is listed in the specification.
 They can be found online, and links are also provided in the specifications section.
 Allow a couple of days for delivery, depending on the shipping type used to deliver the parts.

 Acquiring the PCB and the enclosure will require a bit more time, as they must be custom made based on the design files submitted.
 It takes around 4-5 business days to process the custom request and to have it delivered to a specified address.
+Plan ahead of time when it comes to this, as this will be the biggest cause of delays should there be problems down the line, especially when getting it replaced.

 **The Printed Circuit Board**